Data Strategy, Streaming Architecture, Data Governance

 Assessing maturity requires evaluating multiple dimensions simultaneously:

 Governance: Schema management, data contracts, access controls, compliance frameworks, and data quality standards.
-Governance platforms can provide visibility into streaming ecosystems and help enforce policies across infrastructure.
+Platforms like Conduktor provide visibility into streaming ecosystems and help enforce policies across infrastructure.
+Topics include schema evolution strategies, data masking for PII, and audit logging.
+See Data Governance Framework and Audit Logging for Streaming Platforms.

 Assessing Your Current State